Salient Issue

 Although smallholder agriculture causes relatively few emissions, agriculture as a whole is a leading contributor to land use changes that drive climate change.
 Climate change also has a dramatic impact on the livelihood of many farmer households.

-Climate resilience for farmers, workers and their organisations is a core goal in Fairtrade’s global strategy.
-We are currently strengthening Fairtrade’s policies and work on climate change and environmental sustainability, guided by a new Centre of Excellence and strategy for climate and the environment.
+Climate resilience of farmers, workers and their organisations is a core goal in Fairtrade’s global strategy.
+Fairtrade’s policies and work on climate change and environmental sustainability is guided by centre of Excellence and strategy for climate and the environment.
+In 2024 we adopted a new policy position on sustainable agriculture, emphasising an agroecological approach in striving for agricultural change.

 Importantly, Fairtrade’s Producer Networks in Africa, Asia and Latin America have developed a common approach for climate change mitigation and adaptation work.